 I honestly didn’t expect so many changes so quick though.

 That day she came to me, I ordered a book called Are You There God?
 It’s Me, Margaret. from Amazon.
-This book had come highly-recommended from friends and family.
+This book had come highly recommended by friends and family.

 I let her know I ordered a book and that we would read it together to help better explain about periods and puberty.
 I highly recommend this book by the way.
 It talks about everything from boys to bras and periods.
 Perfect for a girl going through puberty changes.